What Does Your Cat Say About You?

 These mixed breed shorthairs are often favored by those who love their mottled, multi-colored coats and playful dispositions.
 Calico owners are often family people who love beautiful things in their homes.

 (It’s interesting to note that almost all calico/tortoiseshell cats are female.)

 This large, powerful American cat is a bundle of devotion, gentleness and good nature, often bonding to one family for life.

 Maine coon owners tend to be the same way: family-oriented people who are very loyal, and whose families may have lived in the same region for generations.

 The gorgeous Abyssinian is a curious, active, high-spirited cat who gets into everything, has to find out about everything, and wants to be everywhere you are.

 If you own one, it’s likely that you run a flexible house where creativity is valued above order, and that you can easily lose yourself in play or exploration.

 American Shorthair Cats

-This cat is consistently one of most popular pure breeds in the country, and appeals to a wide range of owners.
+This familiar cat is the most common in the country, and appeals to a wide range of owners.

 Russian Blue Cats